 Female fully winged.
 Body dark brown, tarsi and apices of tibiae yellow; antennal segments III–IV yellow, also base of V; fore wing brown with base paler.
+Antennae 8-segmented; segments III & IV each with apex short, not forming a neck, with a forked sense cone; segment VIII scarcely longer than VII.
 Head clearly wider than long; three pairs of ocellar setae present, pair III arising on anterior margins and longer than side of ocellar triangle; postocular setae pair I present or absent, pair IV no longer than diameter of a hind ocellus.
-Antennae 8-segmented; segments III–IV with apex short and not forming a neck; segment VIII scarcely longer than VII.
 Pronotum with 5 pairs of major setae; anteromarginal setae clearly shorter than anteroangulars, one pair of minor setae present medially between posteromarginal submedian setae, these S2 setae less than twice as long as the median setae.
 Metanotum with 2 pairs of setae at anterior margin, campaniform sensilla absent.
-Forewing with 2 complete rows of veinal setae.
+Fore wing with 2 complete rows of veinal setae.
 Abdominal tergites V–VIII with paired ctenidia, on VIII anterolateral of spiracle; posteromarginal comb on VIII with short irregular teeth arising from triangular bases.
 Sternites III–VII without discal setae.

 This species is not known from California, but is included here as a potential invader.
 F. hemerocallis is unusual in having the head particularly broad, the antennae rather short, and the pronotal posteromarginal setae S2 are wide apart.
 This thrips possibly originated in eastern Asia, the area of origin of the plant species with which it is usually associated.
-Currently 230 species are listed in the genus Frankliniella, with up to 130 further names placed into synonymy (Nakahara, 1997).
+There are almost 240 species listed in the genus Frankliniella, with up to 130 further names placed into synonymy (Nakahara, 1997).
 This high rate of synonymy has been due to the previously unrecognized variability in size and color of so many species.

 Frankliniella hemerocallis Crawford JC